nanocosmos/documentation-net/docs/dashboard/code_snippets.md

 | `fastadaptive`| Most aggressive latency control.
 Achieves the lowest latency. | Real-time use cases, unstable networks, advanced users | v4.14+, avoid `tweaks.buffer`|

-:::tip
+:::tip buffer tweaks
 `balancedadaptive` and `fastadaptive` should not be used in combination with custom `tweaks.buffer` settings, as they manage buffer values automatically.

-Read more [here](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_latency_control_modes#buffer-tweaks).
+👉 Read more about Buffer Tweaks in our dedicated [H5Live Docs](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_latency_control_modes#buffer-tweaks).
 :::